medizinmensch/msg-benchmarks/README.md

 # How to run (Unix)

 Make sure have the czmq and/or the nanomsg library installed.
+You can compile and execute yourself, or you directly start with the benchmark which will take care of everything itself.

 ## Compilation